HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 Dark mode itself can be a real benefit for sustainability on OLED screens due to the use of <a hreflang="en" href="https://www.youtube.com/watch?v=N_6sPd0Jd3g">dimmed pixels</a> (blacks and <a hreflang="en" href="https://greentheweb.com/energy-efficient-color-palette-ideas/">low colors</a>).
 Studies have shown that on such devices the <a hreflang="en" href="https://engineering.purdue.edu/ECE/News/2021/dark-mode-may-not-save-your-phones-battery-life-as-much-as-you-think-but-there-are-a-few-silver-linings">reduction of energy use</a> can vary but it does make a <a hreflang="en" href="https://www.businessinsider.com/guides/tech/does-dark-mode-save-battery?r=US&IR=T">real difference</a> (and as the screen is the primary energy emitter for handheld devices, this is important).

-There are several other user-preference <a hreflang="en" href="https://polypane.app/blog/the-complete-guide-to-css-media-queries/">media queries</a> available to CSS that may (depending on usage) have sustainability benefits for your visitors such as monochrome (to default printing to a single cartridge type), prefers-reduced-motion (to reduce processor-intensive animated effects), and the upcoming <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-data">prefers-reduced-data</a> (that allows designing around low bandwidth devices).
+There are several other user-preference <a hreflang="en" href="https://polypane.app/blog/the-complete-guide-to-css-media-queries/">media queries</a> available to CSS that may (depending on usage) have sustainability benefits for your visitors such as monochrome (to default printing to a single cartridge type), prefers-reduced-motion (to reduce processor-intensive animated effects), and the upcoming [`prefers-reduced-data`](https://developer.mozilla.org/docs/Web/CSS/@media/prefers-reduced-data) (that allows designing around low bandwidth devices).

 For further information, refer to:
 - <a href="#wsg">The WSG 1.0 - SC 3.13</a>.